Cyber Threats

 Password Attacks

 Password attacks refer to any cyber attacks in which hackers try to guess, brute force, or deceive you into revealing your passwords.
-There are several types of password-based cyber attacks that you need to be mindful of.
+There are several types of password-based cyber attacks that you need to be mindful of:

+• Password spraying is when hackers attempt to use the same password across multiple accounts.
+For instance, more than 3.5 million Americans use the password "123456".
 Brute force attacks occur when hackers develop software that tries various combinations of usernames and passwords until they find the correct one.
 They often use logins leaked to the Dark Web because many individuals reuse passwords across multiple accounts.

 Numerous strategies exist to counteract cybersecurity threats, despite the challenges they present.
 Companies combat cybersecurity threats by implementing robust security measures